alexishp80/tabloidbot/docs/usage.md

 `!global`: This shows a global leaderboard with every player.
 Since the list is so long, the results need to be broken up into pages.

+`!export`: This will produce an Excel spreadsheet of the underlying database.

 The `!stats`, `!leaderboard`, and `!global` commands must be used in a direct message with the bot.

 ## Discord Bot Implementation